-The standard analog output 0 to 10 VDC (or optional 0 to 1, 2 or 5 VDC) and 4-20 mA output are isolated from Earth Ground, but share the same ground as the communication port.
+The standard analog output (0 to 10 VDC, or optional 0 to 1 VDC or 0-2 VDC or 0-5 VDC) and 4-20 mA output are isolated from Earth Ground, but share the same ground as the communication port.
 In applications where the voltage or current output are used, in addition to the communication port, it is possible to create a ground loop.
 The Fully-Isolated Outputs option isolates the analog output and 4-20 mA output ground from the communication port ground.